codacy/chart/docs/configuration/integrations/bitbucket-server.md

+---
+description: Instructions on how to set up the Codacy Self-hosted integration with Bitbucket Server.
+---

 # Bitbucket Server

-Follow the instructions below to set up the Codacy integration with Bitbucket Server.
+Follow the instructions below to set up the Codacy Self-hosted integration with Bitbucket Server.

 ## Create a Bitbucket Server application link